Donuts to Dog Treats and more sells crafts made by young adults with special needs

 CHARLOTTE, Mich. — Ashley Curtis is 20 years old and loves to paint.
-She sells some of her work at Donuts to Dog Treats and more in Charlotte, a farm stand and that also sells Michigan-made crafts.
+She sells some of her work at Donuts to Dog Treats and more in Charlotte, a farm stand that also sells Michigan-made crafts.

 "I've painted a dog which is my dog husky, Nico.
 I painted some all different varieties of plants.
 So cactuses, succulents, sunflowers, roses and bird of paradise," said Curtis.